IGabrielMolina/stress-test-mkn/README.md

 ### Quick Start (Running Locally)

 ### Prerequisites
-If you want to run this proyect you would need Docker and Docker Compose installed on your machine.
+If you want to run this project you would need Docker and Docker Compose installed on your machine.

 ### 1. Clone the repository
 ```bash